-People get excited about what they read and they want a part of the action.
-They jump into a stock that's already trading at a premium.
-In other words, they buy high.
+People get excited about what they read, and they want a part of the action.
+Consequently, they jump into a stock that's already trading at a premium and end up buying while it's high.

 Selling Low Can Be a Bad Decision

-There are many reasons why a stock's price drops, and some of them have nothing at all to do with the soundness of the investment.
-It's often just a matter of supply and demand, and this is often a matter of waves of sentiment.
+A stock's price can drop for many reasons, and some have nothing to do with the soundness of the investment.
+It's often just a matter of supply and demand, and that is usually a matter of waves of sentiment.
 That's why you might miss an opportunity if you only follow the price.
 Investors are known to be irrational, so don't follow the herd and expect them to lead you in the right direction.